7 Tips to Speak English like a Native SpeakerDecember 19, 2018

 Pay attention to how people speak.
 If you are watching a TV show, for example, pause and repeat what they say when you hear a useful expression.
 Think about what you would have said.
 And say it out loud.
 Many people say watching movies or TV shows in a language you're learning helps a lot.
 In my opinion, watching them in a passive way doesn't really help that much, especially if you have the subtitles in your first language.
 You start feeling the difference when you start paying attention to what the actors say, and how they say it.
 This is what I call active watching.

 📌 Tip #2:

 Force your inner voice to switch to English.
-We all talk to ourselves, you're not alone.
+We all talk to ourselves.
+You're not alone.
 It's not a sign of insanity.
 When you do talk to yourself, let it be in the language you're learning.
 When you have a monologue in your mind, try to do it in English.
 That'll help you think and speak in English simultaneously, rather than thinking in your first language first, then trying to translate.
 I know it's not as easy as it sounds, but eventually, it'll become easier.
-I struggled at first too but then it kinda grew on me and it became natural to think in English.
-Now, I don't even think about thinking in English, it just happens naturally.
+I struggled at first too, but then it kind of grew on me, and it became natural to think in English.
+Now, I don't even think about thinking in English.
+It just happens naturally.

 📌 Tip #3:

 Keep a list of words and phrases that you want to learn.
 When you hear a new word or phrase being used frequently, use it in sentences, think about how you would use it in a conversation, and say it out loud.
 That'll help you internalize the meanings of those expressions.

 📌 Tip #4: